LazySammy/LOTUS/tutorials/PARAMETERS.md

   - ```yes```

 #### 🟢 ```colored_execution```
-- During LOTUS running, the information appearing in the console can be colored or not:
+- During LOncoG running, the information appearing in the console can be colored or not:
     - **yes** > the information will be colored in the console (recommanded for recent consoles such as VSCode, PyCharm, etc)
     - **no** > the information will not be colored in the console (recommanded for old consoles such as PyScripter, etc)
 - Options: